All field notes

 The engineering ambition behind Project Astra is real.
 Google DeepMind fused live video, audio, and text into a single transformer trained on all three simultaneously.
 The result is something that feels less like typing into a search bar and more like talking to a person who can see what you see.

-But capability is not the same as value.
 My experience designing assistive technology taught me this.
 The tools people with disabilities use are not limited to their phones: a walking stick, the objects they are already manipulating, the availability of their hands.
 Having a lot of capability does not mean you can reach it while moving through the real world.
 The quality requirement is higher because people have to multitask, especially people with disabilities.
 Being able to find the right thing by voice is what is truly powerful; the technology pulls the weight so you never have to stop, switch apps, or interact with the phone itself.

 Choosing what not to do